automotive-grade-linux/docs-agl/webdocs-agl/site/contribute/contribute_guidelines.md

 The documentation is written using Markdown format.

-The developpers site is generated using  [Jekyll](https://jekyllrb.com) which in turn uses [Kramdown](http://kramdown.gettalong.org/) to generate HTML.
+The developers site is generated using  [Jekyll](https://jekyllrb.com) which in turn uses [Kramdown](http://kramdown.gettalong.org/) to generate HTML.
 Kramdown is compatible with most extensions introduced by [PHP Markdown Extra](http://michelf.com/projects/php-markdown/extra/)

 Here a the reference guides for Markdown syntax: